Longitudinal spin Seebeck coefficient: heat flux vs. temperature difference method: Methods

 In the first step shown in Figure \ref{Figure-6}(a), we use a 100 $\Omega$ SMD resistor as Joule heater clamped between the two Peltier sensors in the same position where we place the LSSE sample.
 We apply a predefined current into the heater using a Keithley 2601 source meter that also measures the power dissipation.
 Small resistance variations of the SMD due to thermal cycles are not affecting the calibration thanks to the direct measurement of power.
 This first step gives information about the sum of the responses of the two Peltier sensors as a function of the power produced by the Joule heater, but it is not possible to determine the proportion in which the heat is distributed among the two Peltier sensors.

 This information is obtained from a second calibration step, which requires the presence of the same amount of heat flowing through the interconnected Peltier sensors.
 This second step is shown in Figure \ref{Figure-6}(b), where we plot the voltage response of each Peltier sensor as a function of the voltage response of the other one, under the hypothesis that the same heat flux is flowing through both sensors.
-By matching the information from Figure \ref{Figure-6}(a) and \ref{Figure-6}(b), it is possible to obtain the sensitivities of the two Peltier sensors, reported in Figure \ref{Figure-6}(c); these values are $S_{p1}=(1.014\pm0.002)\,V/W$ and $S_{p2}=(0.984\pm0.002)\,V/W$.
+The behavior of the two Peltier sensor can be expressed by $U_{2}=F\cdot U_{1}$, where $U_{1}$ and $U_{2}$ are the voltage responses of Peltier 1 and Peltier 2, respectively, and $F$ is the slope of the curve in Figure \ref{Figure-6}(b).
+We proved the absence of heat leakages during this process with the following method: we have purposely varied the thermal resistance at the interface between the two Peltier sensors by adding and removing subsequently a slab of silicon wafer from this region.
+The factor $F$ remains the same for different levels of thermal resistance produced between the two Peltier sensors, giving evidence of zero heat leakage during the calibration.
+By matching the information from Figure \ref{Figure-6}(a) and \ref{Figure-6}(b), it is possible to obtain the sensitivities of the two Peltier sensors from the quantity of power that stimulates their voltage responses according to the following expressions: $P_{1}=(P_{tot}\cdot U_{1})/(U_{1}+U_{2}/F)$ and $P_{2}=(P_{tot}\cdot (U_{2}/F))/(U_{1}+U_{2}/F)$, where $P_{1}$ and $P_{2}$ are the amounts of power that is crossing the two sensors Peltier 1 and Peltier 2 and they fulfill the condition $P_{1}+P_{2}=P_{tot}$.
+The characteristics of the two Peltier sensors in $V/W$ are reported in Figure \ref{Figure-6}(c); these values are $S_{p1}=(1.014\pm0.002)\,V/W$ and $S_{p2}=(0.984\pm0.002)\,V/W$.
 We can neglect the temperature dependence of the Seebeck coefficient because both the calibration and the measurements are performed around room temperature.
+It is possible to perform the LSSE measurements with a single Peltier sensor, under the hypothesis of a negligible heat leakage along the circuit formed by the LSSE sample and the Peltier sensor.
+However, since the calibration process provides the characteristics of two sensors, we checked a LSSE characterization as function of heat flux measured by both Peltier sensors.
+For low levels of heat flux (below $6\cdot10^{3}$ Wm$^{-2}$), the two Peltier sensors monitor the same values, while their output diverges by $3.5 \%$ for high levels of heat flux ($10^{4}$ Wm$^{-2}$).
+This is a sign of a slight rise of heat leakage through the electrically connected sample.

 [1]{} [1]{#1}